mattf1n/cs175-final-project/README.md

 # cs175-final-project

-For Macs, the executable can be found in: cs175-final-project/colorboids/colorboids.app/Contents/
+For Mac, the executable can be found in: cs175-final-project/colorboids/

 For Windows, the executable can be found in: cs175-final-project/colorboids_windows/